 Fearful-avoidant attachment style is a combination of both the anxious and avoidant attachment styles.
 People with fearful-avoidant attachment both desperately crave affection and want to avoid it at all costs.
 They're reluctant to develop a close romantic relationship, yet at the same time, they have a dire need to feel loved by others.

 Fearful-avoidant attachment is also known as disorganized attachment, and it's relatively rare and not well-researched.
 But we do know it's associated with significant psychological and relational risks, including heightened sexual behavior, an increased risk for violence in their relationships, and difficulty regulating emotions in general.

 How attachment styles are formed.

-Attachment styles are developed in infancy based on our relationships with our earliest caregivers.
-Researchers believe attachment style is formed within our first year of being alive, between 7 to 11 months of age, mental health counselor Grace Suh, LMHC, LPC.
+Attachment styles are typically developed in infancy based on our relationships with our earliest caregivers.
+Researchers believe attachment style is formed within our first year of living, between 7 to 11 months of age, according to mental health counselor Grace Suh, LMHC, LPC.
 According to Mancao, it's "determined by how the primary caregiver responds to the child's cues when they are experiencing emotional stress."